-February 14, 2018 Sony Financial Holdings Inc.
+June 19, 2018 Sony Financial Holdings Inc.

 Sony Corporation ("Sony"), the parent company of Sony Financial Holdings Inc. ("SFH"), prepares its consolidated financial statements in accordance with accounting principles generally accepted in the United States of America ("U.S. GAAP").
 This reporting in accordance with U.S. GAAP includes the disclosure of financial information for the Sony Group's Financial Services segment, including the Sony Financial Group.
-On the other hand, the Sony Financial Group, which accounts for the majority of the Sony Group's Financial Services segment, discloses financial information in accordance with accounting principles generally accepted in Japan ("Japanese GAAP").
+On the other hand, the Sony Financial Group, which accounts for substantially all of the Sony Group's Financial Services segment, discloses financial information in accordance with accounting principles generally accepted in Japan ("Japanese GAAP").
 SFH has received inquiries from its shareholders and other investors about the differences between these two accounting standards.

-In the insurance business, the differences between the two accounting standards are significant.
+Especially for the insurance business, the differences between the two accounting standards are significant.
 These primarily derive from the differences of the accounting standards such as the liabilities for future insurance policy benefits and deferred insurance acquisition costs.
 Therefore, we provide supplementary information for Japanese and overseas investors to help their understanding of the Sony Financial Group's operating performance.
 This document contains key financial information pertaining to the Sony Group's Financial Services segment that Sony disclosed in accordance with U.S. GAAP.

-Please note that the supplementary information has not been audited in accordance with the Companies Act, the Financial Instruments and Exchange Act or the standard of the Public Company Accounting Oversight Board (United States).
+Please note that the supplementary information has not been audited at either SFH or Sony.
 SFH prepares its consolidated financial results on the basis of Japanese GAAP, and we therefore ask our shareholders and other investors to refer to figures based on Japanese GAAP.

-Note: This release includes additional information from the previous release, [Reference Disclosure] Key Performance Figures Based on U.S. GAAP, disclosed on February 2, 2018, which describes the differences between key financial information for the Sony Group's Financial Services segment under U.S. GAAP and the consolidated operating performance issued by the Sony Financial Group under Japanese GAAP.
+Note: This release includes additional information from the previous release, [Reference Disclosure] Key Performance Figures Based on U.S. GAAP, disclosed on April 27, 2018, which describes the differences between key financial information for the Sony Group's Financial Services segment under U.S. GAAP and the consolidated operating performance issued by the Sony Financial Group under Japanese GAAP.